 While the MEND NYC program is distinct from the hearing process related to summonses issued by the City's inspection agencies, mediation between neighbors to discuss and work toward solutions can help prevent future complaints.
 If parties can resolve their disputes quickly and directly, it will save everyone, time, frustration and resources.

 Participation in mediation is voluntary.
 Both parties must agree to participate.
 If one of the parties declines the opportunity to participate, the mediation cannot occur.

 All mediations at this time are being conducted remotely.

-Please email us at MendNYC@oath.nyc.gov to learn more about whether your case may be MENDable and how to request mediation for your ongoing issue. *In your email, please include a phone number where you can be reached. *
+Please fill out this online form to request a MEND mediation or email us at MendNYC@oath.nyc.gov to learn more about whether your case may be MENDable and how to request mediation for your ongoing issue.
+In your email, please include a phone number where you can be reached.